polkadot-developers/substrate-docs/content/md/en/docs/install/macos.md

    Because of the number of packages required, compiling the node can take several minutes.

-After the build completes successfully, your local computer is ready for Substrate development activity.
+After the build is completed successfully, your local computer is ready for Substrate development activity.

 ## Where to go next